 Next, launch an agent locally.
-You can launch dozens of agents on different machines in parallel if you want to distribute the work and finish the sweep more quickly.
+You can launch up to 20 agents on different machines in parallel if you want to distribute the work and finish the sweep more quickly.
 The agent will print out the set of parameters it’s trying next.

 That’s it!
 Now you're running a sweep.
 Here’s what the dashboard looks like as the example sweep gets started.
 View an example project page →

 Launch a new sweep using existing runs that you've previously logged.

 Select the runs you want to use with checkboxes on the left side of the table.

 Click the dropdown to create a new sweep.

 Your sweep will now be set up on our server.
 All you need to do is launch one or more agents to start running runs.